 1. Text: The Main Document text must not contain any personally identifiable information.

 2. File Properties: All personal identification information must be removed from the Properties area of the Main Document file.
-In Microsoft Word 2013 & 2016: File/Info/Check for Issues/Inspect Document/Inspect.
-[Complete directions for other Word versions are available via the Microsoft Word Help function.
+In Microsoft Word: File/Info/Check for Issues/Inspect Document/Inspect.
+Comprehensive information is available via the Microsoft Word Help function.
 Type “remove hidden data” into the Help field.